-Once you have read and considered this information, make a list of your questions and then call us to set an in- person interview.
-We would like to meet you and your pet to discuss the training and time commitments, answer all your questions about the process, and help you determine whether this is a kind of volunteering that you and your animal will enjoy before you invest in becoming trained, registered and insured.
-Please recognize that if your animal doesn't love this idea as much as you do, you will never find it to be rewarding-you are choosing it, but your animal is being drafted!
+Once you have read and considered the information in this document, as well as completed the ITA Self Assessment (Step 2), watched the video (Step 3) and read our ITA Teaching and Training Philosophy (Step 4), make a list of your questions and then call us to set an in-person interview.

+We like to meet you and your animal companion to discuss the training and time commitments, answer all your questions about the process, and help you determine whether this is a kind of volunteering that you will both enjoy before you invest in becoming trained, registered and insured.
+Please recognize that if your animal doesn't love this idea as much as you do, you would never find it to be rewarding.

-An interview is required before you may register for a workshop and team screening.
+This interview is required before you may register for a workshop and team screening.
 These interviews take 30-45 minutes and are by appointment only.

-The classes, workshops and screenings are scheduled only a limited number of times each year, and they fill up fast, so please contact the ITA Coordinator(s) in your area to find out about the current schedule and make your appointment:
+The classes, workshops and screenings are scheduled only a limited number of times each year, and they fill up fast, so please contact the ITA Coordinator(s) in your area to find out about the current schedule: